Canner/wren-engine/ibis-server/docs/CONTRIBUTING.md

 Once your PR is merged, your contributions will be worked on the next release.

 Now that you are part of the Canner community.

+## How to add new data source
+Please see [How to Add a New Data Source](how-to-add-data-source.md) for more information.